kpunderwood6/ScreenZone_Summary/README.md

 + Prioritize developing other marketing channels to attract new customers and reduce current overreliance on direct marketing.
 	* Prioritize investment in targeted email campaigns aligning with seasonal trends to capitalize on back-to-school and holiday season peak sales.
 	* Strengthen current affiliate partnerships and prioritize developing additional partnerships.
-The short customer acquisition journey discovered within the affiliate marketing channel demonstrates potential for further success.
+The short customer acquisition journey and high AOV discovered within the affiliate marketing channel demonstrates potential for further success.
 	* Invest in further developing social media strategies due to their low performance.
 + Explore region specific targeted marketing across regions prioritizing APAC and LATAM.
 	* APAC has untapped potential considering its high AOV.
 	* LATAM has the greatest potential for increased sales.
 + Since 17% of customers ordered through the mobile app, an opportunity exists for increased marketing with notifications for discounts, app specific promotional deals, and advertising the loyalty program.
++ Identify and resolve the source of orders without an attributed marketing channel to capture accurate channel performance.

 ### Products

 + Continue to invest in and highlight high performing products.